BU-ISCIII/relecov-platform/docs/markdown_files/nextstrain_install.md

 ## Create Nextstrain service

-The service configuration file is located in **conf** directory of the relecov-platform.
+The service configuration file is located in the **conf** directory of the relecov-platform.
-If you change the installation folder from "/opt" to a different location, replace /opt/ for your installation folder.
+If you change the installation folder from `/opt` to a different location, replace `/opt/` for your installation folder.
-Copy service file to `/usr/lib/systemd/system`
+Copy the service file to `/usr/lib/systemd/system`
 ```
 sudo cp /opt/relecov-platform/conf/nextstrain.service /usr/lib/systemd/system
 ```
-By default service is listening on port 8100.
-If you need to change this port edit `/usr/lib/systemd/system` and replace for the port number that you want to use.
+By default, the service listens on port 8100.
+If you need to change this port, edit `/usr/lib/systemd/system` and replace the default port number with your desired value, then save the file.

 ### Start Nexstrain service
-To get the service up you need to start the service.
+To get the service up, you need to start the service:

 ```
 sudo systemctl start nextstrain
 ```

-Check that no errors occurs.
+Verify that it started successfully and that there are no errors.

-## Define Nextstrain in relecov-platform
+## Define Nextstrain in Relecov-Platform

-Last step in nextstrain configuration is to define in relecov-platform the location and port that your nextstrain application is using.
+The final step in the Nextstrain setup is to configure its URL and port within the `relecov-platform`.

-Open your favorite navigator and type the "localhost/admin" or the "server_domain/admin/ to connect with django admin application.
+Open your favorite navigator and type the "localhost/admin" or the "server_domain/admin/ to connect with Django admin application.

 ![admin-login](img/admin_login.png)